Other transport projects

 Under Birmingham Connected, many of our transport projects are aimed at reducing emissions and enabling more sustainable transport.

-As part of the Clean Air Zone, a number of additional transport improvements including bus priority schemes have been designed on key transport corridors in the city.
-Between 1 April and 7 May 2019 we are consulting on five bus priority schemes.
+As part of the Clean Air Zone, a number of additional transport improvements including bus priority schemes and changes to parking have been designed on key transport corridors in the city.

 Birmingham Cycle Revolution aims to make cycling an everyday way to travel in Birmingham over the next 20 years.
 We want 5% of all trips in the city to be made by bike by 2023 and to double this again to 10% by 2033.
 In 2017/18 we are building two new, high quality cycle routes, between Selly Oak and the city centre and between Perry Barr and the city centre.